harlanc/xiu/application/xiu/README.md

 ##### Relay static pull

-The configuration file are as follows (now only test on local machine):
+The configuration file are as follows:

 The configuration file of Service 1 named config.toml: